stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 ### macOS installation

-* Insert macOS USB install media.
+* Insert the macOS USB install media.
 * Boot/Reboot computer.
 * Press repeatedly ``F12`` until you ``Boot Menu`` will show.
-* Select macOS USB install media.
+* Select the macOS USB install media.
 * Open ``Disk Utility`` from ``Tools`` menu.
 * Format NVMe to ``APFS``.
 * Follow usual macOS installation procedure.
 * After reboot repeatedly tap ``F12`` again until get ``Boot Menu``.
 * Select macOS USB install media again to boot in ``Clover``.
-* In ``Clover`` select NVMe drive to continue installation.
+* In ``Clover``, select NVMe drive to continue installation.
-* Repeat this procedure again when macOS will reboot computer.
+* Repeat this procedure again when macOS reboots the computer.
-* Follow usual macOS installation procedure.
+* Follow the usual macOS installation procedure.
 * You can use TimeMachine Backup restore procedure during macOS installation.

-**Note: Do not try connect computer with iCloud before you will generate proper SMBIOS!
-This step will explained in 'iCloud. iMessages and FaceTime' step.**
+**Note: Do not try to connect the computer with iCloud before you generate proper SMBIOS!
+This step is explained in the 'iCloud. iMessages and FaceTime' step.**

 **Useful information**